jackstar12/FTX-copy-bot/README.md

 You might want to define the -d argument in order to get debug logs.
 Every http request will be logged and the incoming order streams will be logged if the debug flag is set.

-# Note
+# Notes
+- The API access for the leaders can be read-only, but the followers can't since orders have to be placed
-It's recommended to only use Conditional Market orders, since the delay generated might interfere with conditional limit orders.
+- It's recommended to only use Conditional Market orders, since the delay generated might interfere with conditional limit orders.

 # References
 - Original FTX Websocket and REST API implementations https://github.com/ftexchange/ftx, were modified